Artists & Craftsmen

 Peter Hurd is widely considered one of New Mexico’s most important painters.
 He was born and raised in Roswell, NM, but was eventually trained by the great N.C.
-Wyeth in Chadds Forth, PA.
+Wyeth in Chadds Ford, PA.
 He achieved the best expression of his personal vision in the tempera paintings of the place he loved best-the small village of San Patricio, New Mexico, fifty miles west of Roswell, where he built Sentinel Ranch in the 1930s.
 In December 1923, in Pennsylvania, Hurd became acquainted with N. C. Wyeth, an illustrator of children’s classics.
 He persuaded Wyeth to accept him as a pupil in the spring of 1924.
 He painted alongside Andrew Wyeth and his sister, Henriette, herself an excellent painter.
 He fell in love and married Henriette in 1929.
 In the 1940s, John Gaw Meem and Ruth McCormick hired him to paint a massive wall mural under the portal of the Cultural Center.
 The mural depicts a scene of San Ysidro, the patron saint of agriculture.

 Paul Valentine Lantz

 The entire women’s changing room in the Cultural Center was painted by Paul Lantz, a successful Santa Fe illustrator and a painter of landscapes and portraits.
 These gorgeous bathing scenes functioned as doors in the ladies' changing room for bathers luxuriating in its swimming pool.
 His work can also be seen in the public spaces at the La Fonda Hotel in Santa Fe.

 Harry Garrison Miller